biniow/pdm/README.md

 }
 ```

+## Prerequisites
+- Python 3.7.0 (should support without any problems older version)
+- Will work on any OS (tested only on ArchLinux with kernel 4.18.10)

 ## Installation
 You can install `pdm` using precompiled .whl package or by cloning source code of this repository.
 In both cases you need to make sure that `setuptools` package is already installed in you Python environment.
-You can check that by executing command:
+You can check that by executing command (works only in linux/osx shell - for windows you need to find substitute of `grep` command):
 ```shell
 $ pip list | grep setuptools
 ```